 First Vintage reveals the people who dreamed of making Australia a wine-drinking country, and shows the challenges of choosing wine stock, the battles to protect against pests and diseases, and the innovations which assisted small-scale growers, many in wine regions which have since vanished from the landscape.

-Shortlisted for the 2013 NSW Premier's History Awards, First Vintage is written in a lovely lyrical style, with touches of humour.
-It is one of those rare works that crosses over from academy to the general reading public, and has been warmly embraced by historians, the wine industry and general readers.
+Written in a lovely lyrical style, with touches of humour, First Vintage is one of those rare works that crosses over from academy to the general reading public, and has been warmly embraced by historians, the wine industry and general readers.
 It appears that wine making, selling and drinking has brought people to Australian history who might not have otherwise connected with it.

 First Vintage has been favourably reviewed in the Journal of Australian Studies (2014) and by major wine industry figures, Max Allen, Huon Hooke and Iain Riggs.